Location: Hood River, Oregon

 • Exporting, sharpening, and saving images for optimum web presentation

-Fitness Level: The majority of the locations we will visit can be easily accessed by road, and short 5-10 minute walks.
-A few locations we may visit require short hikes to access, no more than 2 miles round trip and 400ft elevation gain.
-Being unafraid to get your feet wet in order to get the shot will help quite a bit for some of the subjects we will photograph, but is by no means necessary or required.
+Fitness Level: Like any outdoor nature photography workshop, a reasonable degree of fitness is ideal.
+We will not be engaging in any strenuous physical activity.
+The majority of the locations we will visit can be easily accessed by road, and short 5-10 minute walks.
+A few locations we may visit require short hikes to access, no more than 4 miles round trip and featuring anywhere from 0-400ft of elevation gain.
+When photographing around water, we may need to get our feet wet in order to get the best shots possible.

 Accommodation: All participants are required to find their own lodging.
-Joseph and I are staying at the Sunset Motel in Hood River, Oregon, and suggest that you do too.
+Joseph and I are staying at the Cousins' Country Inn in The Dalles, Oregon, and suggest that you do too.
 This will be our base of operations and meeting point for the workshop.
-There are a number of campsites in the Gorge, but beware that they are first-come, first-served, likely to be crowded during the weekend, and may be up to 30 minutes away from where we meet in the morning.
+There are a number of campsites around the Gorge, but beware that they may be up to 45 minutes away from where we will meet in the mornings.

-- Expert instruction and guiding in both the classroom and field
+- Expert instruction and guiding in the field

 - Transportation (Participants are asked to carpool.
-Due to insurance reasons, we are not able to drive.)
+Due to insurance reasons, we are not able to drive any participants.)

 - Lodging, meals & incidental costs